jameszdafish/FastFoodApp/README.md

 # FastFoodApp
-Bare bones app based around McDonald's.
+Bare bones app based around McDonald's. (how prices should be)

 # Features include:
     • Creating a cart / adding menu items to cart.